 High quality broadband has multiple benefits, making an area more attractive to new businesses, allowing existing businesses to improve their services and extend their reach, and empowering communities to access web-based facilities to overcome some of the challenges caused by their remoteness.

 In recent years huge strides have been made in increasing access across the National Park as a result of the Government-subsidised ‘Connecting Cumbria’ and ‘Superfast North Yorkshire’ projects.

 Previously, just 6% of premises had broadband access.
-By the time the second phase of the initiative completes in June 2017, this figure will have risen to 86%.
+The second phase of the project is now well underway and this figure has now increased to 86%.

 Other airborne schemes help to reach some of the remaining 14% of premises or provide a choice for those with a fixed line service.
 But parts of the National Park remain beyond existing or planned provision or suffer from limited usability.

 A number of communities have decided to take matters into their own hands and look at alternative superfast broadband.

 Broadband for the Rural North (B4RN) is a registered community benefit society.
 This sees communities raise the investment required to provide the network, while reducing costs through voluntary labour and a more cost-effective means of installing the underground fibre cable.